 While a greater percentage of women get varicose veins than men, men often develop more severe cases.
 This is largely because men frequently ignore the signs of vein problems until they experience significant discomfort, while women are more likely to seek treatment before dangerous complications have a chance to arise.

 Treatment Options for Varicose Veins

-Varicose veins are usually easy to treat, especially if caught early.
+Varicose veins are usually easy to treat, especially if we catch them early.

 For minor cases, wearing compression socks is often enough to keep blood from pooling in the veins and keep it moving back to the heart.
 Physical activity should be performed regularly to improve blood flow, and it may be necessary to reduce the sodium in your diet to prevent a relapse.
 Men who have started noticing signs of varicose veins should consult a doctor right away while treatment is still as simple as switching to a different type of socks.

 In more severe cases of varicose veins, it may be necessary to have veins treated with lasers in a process called laser ablation.
 In this quick outpatient procedure, energy is applied through a laser fiber inserted into the vein to collapse and seal it shut, which causes blood to be diverted into healthy veins nearby instead.
 The procedure is generally painless and takes about thirty minutes.
 Afterward you can return to work and resume normal activities almost immediately.

 So listen up guys: if you suspect you may have varicose veins or venous disease, contact Texas Endovascular today to schedule an appointment.
 Don’t push off a consult: if you wait until your varicose veins progress, you may find yourself dealing with a more serious, potentially life-threatening condition.